UniBreakfast/crud-of-increasing-complexity/0025-ord-groups-in-browser/README.md

 ## Testing

 <details>
-  <summary>To test these examples you can copy the implementation code above, paste into your REPL of choice and evaluate.
-And then add and run this code:</summary><br>
+  <summary>To test these examples you can copy them, paste into your browser Developer Tools console and evaluate this code:</summary><br>

   ```js
   console.log("createOneGroup('group 1')")